Compare International Removals

 If you opt for basic removal support the movers will expect all your items to be packaged and ready to go on arrival.
 They will simply carry the items to the trucks or van they are using, transport them to your new home and unload them.

 This means you need to pack your contents yourself.
 When undertaking smaller moves, this usually isn’t too much hassle.
 However, when undertaking larger or more complex moves like moving abroad, this is an added chore that many don’t want to deal with.
-You can find out about packing your furniture for moving abroad in our guide.

 That is why removal businesses often offer packing services.
 This is where they will come into your home and package your items for you.
 Not only does this save you time, but as professionals with lots of experience, this also ensures that all your belongings are packaged well and protected for the journey.